ANSSI-FR/lidi/doc/gstarted.rst

    Hello Lidi!
    <Ctrl-D>

-The message should have been transfered with only forwarding UDP traffic, to finally show up in the first waiting netcat terminal window!
+The message should have been transferred with only forwarding UDP traffic, to finally show up in the first waiting netcat terminal window!

 Next steps is to review :ref:`Command line parameters` to adapt them to your use case, and eventually :ref:`Tweaking parameters` to achieve optimal transfer performances.